jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 ```
 POST "/api/courses/create/grade"
 ```
 This endpoint adds a grade for a given user and course and saves it in the database.
-For the input you can make use of the GradeRequest class when making the http request or make use of equivalent JSON object in the format below.
+For the input you can make use of the GradeRequest class when making the HTTP request or make use of equivalent JSON object in the format below.

 **Note you must be an admin or lecturer  to add a grade.**